 Our principal products are described below.
 See Note 12 to the Consolidated Financial Statements for financial information regarding business segments and 10% customers.

 Beginning in the first quarter of 2020, we renamed our Filtration/Fluid Flow segment as Aerospace & Defense to better reflect the composition of the segment’s products, end markets and customer characteristics.
 The A&D segment’s individual legal and operating entities and historical financial results are unchanged from what was formerly presented as Filtration/Fluid Flow.

 Doble is an industry leader in the development, manufacture and delivery of diagnostic testing and data management solutions that enable electric power grid operators to assess the integrity of high-voltage power delivery equipment.
 It combines three core elements for customers – diagnostic test instruments and condition monitoring systems, expert consulting, and testing services.
-The acquisition of Phenix’s assets has enhanced Doble’s high-voltage, high current, high power test systems, components and solutions.
+The acquisition of Phenix’s assets has enhanced Doble’s high voltage, high current, high power test systems, components and solutions.
 NRG is a global market leader in the design and manufacture of decision support tools for the renewable energy industry, primarily wind and solar.
-Doble and NRG together have eight facilities in the United States and one in Canada.

 Altanova, headquartered in Taino, Italy, provides products and services in more than 100 countries.
 Its strong market share in Europe and Asia creates a significant international platform for our USG segment and fills important product gaps and geographies not previously served by our existing products and solutions.
 Doble’s offices outside North America have been consolidated with Altanova’s, and going forward we expect that Altanova will represent their combined businesses in markets outside the U.S. and Canada.